awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**, and then select the DB instance that you want to modify\.
+1. In the navigation pane, choose **Databases**, and then choose the DB instance that you want to modify\.

-1. For **Instance actions**, choose **Modify**\.
+1. Choose **Modify**\.

-1. In the **Log exports** section, choose the logs you want to start publishing to CloudWatch Logs\.
+1. In the **Log exports** section, choose the logs that you want to start publishing to CloudWatch Logs\.

 1. Choose **Continue**, and then choose **Modify DB Instance** on the summary page\.

 ### AWS CLI<a name="USER_LogAccess.MariaDB.PublishtoCloudWatchLogs.CLI"></a>

 You can publish a MariaDB logs with the AWS CLI\.
 You can call the [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command with the following parameters:
 + `--db-instance-identifier`
 + `--cloudwatch-logs-export-configuration`

-+ `--apply-immediately`
+**Note**
+A change to the `--cloudwatch-logs-export-configuration` option is always applied to the DB instance immediately\.
+Therefore, the `--apply-immediately` and `--no-apply-immediately` options have no effect\.

 You can also publish MariaDB logs by calling the following AWS CLI commands:
 + [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)